 All Internal Applicants (current employees working for the Association advertising this career opportunity) must apply online via his/her Workday account, which may be accessed here: http://workday.cornell.edu/.

-This position is a full-time non-exempt position - 100% FTE at 40 hours per week.
-This position, based on eligibility, offers a comprehensive benefit package, to include: health and dental insurance, retirement, vacation, sick and personal leave.
+This position is a part-time non-exempt position, 20 hours per week.
+The hourly rate for this position is $17.25.
+This position, based on eligibility, offers a comprehensive benefit package, to include: health and dental insurance, NYS retirement, vacation, sick and personal leave.

 Bachelor's Degree or equivalent education (Associate's Degree and 2 years of transferrable program/functional experience).